 Cantaloupe Agua Fresca

-Agua fresca means “fresh water” in Spanish, and that’s exactly what this drinks is: a refreshing water-based beverage.
+Agua fresca means “fresh water” in Spanish, and that’s exactly what this drink is: a refreshing water-based beverage.
 Made up of little more than fresh fruit, citrus juice, and water, aguas frescas are the perfect way to cool down when it’s hot outside.
 Pair it with a Horchata for your Cinco de Mayo menu.

 What to buy: Look for the ripest melons available in the produce section—the riper the melons, the less sugar you’ll have to add to the recipe.
 A ripe melon should be fragrant, heavy for its size, and should yield slightly to pressure at the stem end.